 The views within the Opera House are all magnificent:

 Yet another wonderful Rome Opera House initiative is to share the beauty and magic of opera with a more eclectic audience via an Opera Camion – a traveling opera truck.
 Last season the truck traveled throughout the Eternal City stopping in various piazze to offer performances.
 Performances are abbreviated – usually one act – and the cast of characters is limited to about five performers.
 The side of the truck opens up and becomes a delightful stage.
 The audience is comprised of locals who bring a seat from home or watch standing.
-The 2019 summer season included the Barber of Seville, and the upcoming 2020 summer season one of the two opera performances will be Tosca.
+The 2019 summer season included the Barber of Seville, and because of Covid the 2020 summer season was pushed back to 2021; one of the two opera performances will probably be Tosca.